Zymbit-Docs/docs/content/bootware/zbcli/imager/index.md

           Path of HSM key slot to sign the image with -o, --output-directory <OUTPUT_DIRECTORY>
           Output directory for new .zi images
-      --exclude <EXCLUDE>
-          Files or directories to exclude from image -h, --help
+  -h, --help
           Print help